gjmcn/data-cube/docs/contents/create.md

 <a id="method_ar_ar" href="#method_ar_ar">#</a> **arAr:** `Array.prototype.arAr()`

 'array of arrays'.
-Create an array of arrays from a 1-page cube or standard array.
+Create an array of arrays from a 1-page cube or a standard array.

 The keys and labels of the calling array are ignored.